 Be glad that the second pup takes less time to process.
 Be glad that the sun has risen and is offering some warmth.

 Grab a board and go back to the other end of the enclosure with all the other volunteers to trap the parents.
 Get a really good look at them as they are pinned closer and closer to the den.
-Finally get a few good pictures as one of them resists getting penned in the den and paces and circles while the human wall closes in on her (later suspect that this was the female).
+Finally get a few good pictures as one of them resists getting penned in the den and paces and circles while the human wall closes in on her.
 Admire the surprisingly complex colors of the soft-looking fur and be surprised that the wolf is only about the size of the German shepherd your family had when you were a kid.
 Finally, when both parents are in the den, break ranks again, and watch them process the father and place him in a crate, then pull out the mother.
 Be impressed with how she struggles – much more than the other wolves.
 Hear the concern in the biologist’s voice when she says the wolf’s breathing is too shallow and rapid, and the body temperature rising dangerously.
 Silently think to yourself “you go girl.
 Don’t take this shit from anyone.”